ft-interactive/g-axis/README.md

 #### <a id='ylinearlabel'>myAxis.label([Object])</a>
 <b>Note .lavel()</b> requires that the axis has been passed both <b>.rem()</b> and <b>.plotDim()</b> to work correctly

 Adds and positions an axis label.
-Labels can be positioned in nine locations bye specifying the horizontal and vertical alignment, and rotated through 360 degrees.
+Labels can be positioned in nine locations bye specifying the horizontal and vertical alignment, and rotated through 360 degrees. for more information on positioning see [Postioning yLinear labels](#ylinearlabelPos)

 Adding the following code will set a default label
 ```